core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * The peer MUST delete the OSCORE Security Context CTX\_DEL older than CTX\_OLD such that, with reference to the immediately previous execution of KUDOS, both the following conditions hold:

-  * CTX\_DEL was used for deriving the OSCORE Security Context CTX\_TEMP used to protect the first KUDOS message; and
+  * CTX\_DEL was used for deriving the OSCORE Security Context CTX\_TEMP used to protect the divergent KUDOS message; and

-  * CTX\_OLD was used to protect the second KUDOS message.
+  * CTX\_OLD was used to protect the convergent KUDOS message.

 Note that if the procedure for updating IDs is run there may be a change of Sender/Recipient IDs between CTX\_DEL and CTX\_OLD.
 The way to correctly keep the relation between the OSCORE Security Contexts is implementation specific.